Get Help with Medicaid Renewal

 3. Update your email address and mailing address in your account.

-To update the contact information listed in your Gateway account in person, you can simply visit your local Division of Family and Children Services office.
+To update the contact information listed in your Gateway account in-person, you can visit your local Division of Family & Children Services office.
 To find your local office and its hours, simply visit dfcs.ga.gov/locations.

 1. On the Gateway login page, click “Create an Account.”